PhyProg/NBA-League-Data-Analysis/README.md

 # NBA-League-Data-Analysis
 Analysis of various data about NBA League.
+Data is obtained from *kaggle.com*.